 1. Motion Graphics and Footage Backgrounds:

 The reason why abstract backgrounds are so popular is usability.
-Abstract backgrounds can be applied in a wide variety of situations such as After Effects intros, green screen applications and overlaying onto footage to create cool effects.
+Abstract backgrounds can be applied in a wide variety of situations such as presentation backgrounds, After Effects intros, green screen applications and overlaying onto footage to create cool effects.
 They can be created in software such as After Effects or shot on a camera.
 If you’re creating backgrounds from scratch in After Effects, try and ensure your backgrounds are looping animations – this will increase the usability factor by an order of magnitude.
 If you’re filming a scene to be used as a background, you can sometimes edit the clip in post so that it loops – this takes a bit of work, and may not even be possible if the scene has multiple variable elements.

 2. Business Related: